R. K. von Goldstein: Education

-R.K. von Goldstein studied in the Bishop Cotton School in Shimla where he was the house captain for Ibbetson House in 1927.
-After school he went on to study at Cambridge University.
-There also he was elected into the Hawks Club.
+R.K. von Goldstein initially studied at Lawrence College in Murree.
+He then attended Bishop Cotton School in Shimla, where he was the house captain of Ibbetson House in 1927.
+After school, he went on to study at Cambridge University, where also he was elected into the Hawks Club.
+He was later honoured with an M.A.
+(Cantab) degree.

 Career

-R.K. von Goldstein served as a Major in the British-Indian Army and was awarded the War Service Award.
-He was also made a Member of the Most Excellent Order of the British Empire.
+R.K. von Goldstein served as a Major in the Army Ordnance Corps of the British Indian Army during the Second World War and was awarded the War Service Award.
+He was also appointed a Member of the Most Excellent Order of the British Empire in the 1946 Birthday Honours.